snowfrz/Tube-Player/README.md

 You use commands by typing a hashtag (#) in the search bar on the Search tab, followed by the command.
 For example, `#devdl`.

-Here are the commands and their functions
+Here are the commands and their functions:

-`devdl`: Enables/Disables downloading features `devpirate`: Re-enables the piracy discouragement notice `ASMR`: Enables the ASMR filter, turning the app into an ASMR viewer, manager and downloader
+`devdl`: Enables/Disables downloading features

+`devpirate`: Re-enables the piracy discouragement notice

+`ASMR`: Enables the ASMR filter, turning the app into an ASMR viewer, manager and downloader

 # Issues and Limitations